 The American Chemical Society's Committee on Professional Training includes the New Paltz Chemistry Department on its list of approved departments.
 This is the equivalent to professional accreditation of the liberal arts curriculum.
-Prospective chemistry majors should consult with the department chair as soon as possible after admission to the College and should take MAT251 and CHE201 in the fall semester of their freshman year.
+Prospective chemistry majors should consult with the department chair as soon as possible after admission to the College and should take MAT251 Calculus I and CHE201 & 211 General Chemistry I & Lab in the fall semester of their freshman year.

 In addition to these programs, the Departments of Chemistry and Biology offer an interdisciplinary major in Biochemistry leading to a Bachelor of Science degree.
 The curricular requirements for the Biochemistry major are linked below.